-Hydrostatic steering gives the Operator significantly more manoeuvrability than mechanical steering.
+Hydrostatic steering gives the operator significantly more manoeuvrability than mechanical steering.
+To make a spin turn, refer to illustration and proceed as follows:

 Be sure area is clear before making turns.
-Although windrower pivots "on the spot", the ends of the header travel faster and in a large arc.
+Although windrower pivots "on the spot", ends of header travel faster and in a large arc.

 - a.
-Move the GSL (A) out of N-DETENT towards the seat, and hold. - b.
-Slowly turn the steering wheel in the desired direction of turn.
+Move the GSL (A) out of N-DETENT towards the seat and hold. - Slowly turn the steering wheel in the desired direction of turn.
 The windrower will pivot between the drive wheels. - c.
-To stop the turn, slowly turn the steering wheel back to its centered position. - d.
-To increase the turn radius, slowly move the GSL away from NEUTRAL.
+To stop the turn, slowly turn the steering wheel back to its centered position. - To increase the turn radius, slowly move the GSL away from neutral.
 Remember that this will increase ground speed as well. - e.
 To stop the turn, return the steering wheel to center.